DokSANSEONG (독산성)

 All joking aside, this is a beautiful little fortress and very well maintained.
 Highly recommended!

-If approaching from the large parking lot and restaurant village at the base of the hill—you’ve only climbed about 1.4 Km but it feels like more—but the East Gate of Doksanseong is the first thing you see.
+If approaching from the large parking lot and restaurant village at the base of the hill—you’ve only climbed about 1.4 Km but it feels like more—the East Gate of Doksanseong is the first thing you see.

 The masonry walls skirt the lines of elevation to either side of the gate, but the view to the West immediately grabs your attention.